$220 tax receipt

 Honens Honours pays tribute to individuals and organizations whose dedication to the arts, like Esther Honens before them, has made an extraordinary contribution to cultural life and arts in Calgary.

-Join Honens on 5 September to honour two champions of Calgary’s musical life—Heather Bourne and Masters Gallery Ltd. Honens pays tribute to its deserving honorees over dinner in The Fairmont Palliser’s Crystal Ballroom followed by the rare opportunity to hear two international piano competition winners perform together with the Calgary Philharmonic Orchestra and conductor Karina Canellakis at Jack Singer Concert Hall.
+Join Honens on 5 September to honour two champions of Calgary’s cultural community—Heather Bourne and Masters Gallery Ltd. Honens pays tribute to its deserving honorees over dinner in The Fairmont Palliser’s Crystal Ballroom followed by the rare opportunity to hear two international piano competition winners perform together with the Calgary Philharmonic Orchestra and conductor Karina Canellakis at Jack Singer Concert Hall.
 Luca Buratto, 2015 Honens Prize Laureate, and Szymon Nehring, winner of Israel’s 2017 Rubinstein Competition, will perform a program including works by Prokofiev and Strauss culminating with Mozart’s Concerto for Two Pianos in E-flat Major.

 Proceeds support the 2018 Honens International Piano Competition & Festival and Honens’ outreach to the community.